bobbybudnick/SFS-Infrastructure/README.md

 -----

 **Laying the Fabric**
-This is the basic groundwork for the network.  it was clear early on that mutiple Internet gateways were required for high availability.
+This is the basic groundwork for the network.
+It was clear early on that mutiple Internet gateways were required for high availability.
 Personal experience has also shown that during digital and real world disasters it is advantageous to have more than one Internet connection.